CarlColijn/Jazillionth/README.md

 Since the page under test is loaded in a separate iframe, your testing scripts cannot easily access it's HTML content nor it's JavaScript functions and global variables, etc.  But Jazillionth will help out with this.

-When creating the Jazillionth object you can tell it to automatically make certain JavaScript objects available for direct use in your scripts.
-Do this by specifying the option `accessObjectNames`, which should hold the names of all the JavaScript objects in the page under test you want to access.
-Once the page under test has loaded, Jazillionth will try to access each one of these objects and make an alias to them under the test suite page's window.
-After that they are accessible just as if they were declared in your own script.
+When adding a page to test you can tell Jazillionth to automatically make certain JavaScript objects available for direct use in your scripts.
+Do this by specifying the `accessObjectNames` argument to `AddPageToTest`.
+You should pass an array holding the names of all the JavaScript objects you want to access on that page.
+Once that page has loaded, Jazillionth will try to access each one of these objects and make an alias to them under the test suite page's window.
+After that these objects are accessible just as if they were declared in your own script.

 A caveat here is that Jazillionth can only access JavaScript objects that are registered on the page under test's window object.
-Your functions are automatically added there, as well as global variables declared with `var`.
+Functions are automatically added there, as well as global variables declared with `var`.
 But global variables declared with `let` are not accessible.
 If you want to access `let` declared variables in your testing scripts, either change them to `var` variables, or add an accessor function for them.

-Jazillionth also makes two other objects accessible: the page under test's `window` and `document` objects.
+Jazillionth also makes two other objects accessible: the current page under test's `window` and `document` objects.
 You can find these under `jazil.testDocument` and `jazil.testWindow` respectively.
 You can use these to access, for example, the page under test's body content, the rest of the page under test's global JavaScript variables and functions, as well as the page's `location`, `history` and `localstorage` objects.

 ## Running the tests

 After you created the test suite page, just open it in your browser.
-Once the test suite page and the page under test are fully loaded, all tests in all registered test sets will be executed automatically.
-Jazillionth will then show the outcome of each test and adjust the test suite page's background color to the overall test outcome, whereby if only one test fails, the overall test outcome is a failure too.
+Once the test suite page is fully loaded, Jazillionth will load all pages under test one by one.
+For each page under test, once it is fully loaded, all tests in all registered test sets for that page will be executed automatically.
+When all pages have been tested, Jazillionth will show the outcome of each test.
+It will also adjust the test suite page's background color to the overall test outcome, whereby if only one test fails, the overall test outcome is a failure too.

 And just press Refresh whenever you want to run the tests again!

+<a name="advancedTestFlow"></a>
+## Intervening in the test flow

+Simple pages with simple content can be tested statically without problem.
+The same goes for individual test sets which only perform tests on statically scoped test conditions.
+For these tests it is OK to just run all tests on all pages back-to-back without interruption; this is what Jazillionth does by default.

+However, when your test sets depend on user interaction, you can alter the test flow by using custom event handlers and/or starting/pausing/continuing the tests on your own terms.
+These can all be controlled via initialization options.
+The following mechanisms are in place for this:

+* option `startAutomatically`<br>
+  When you set this option to `false`, Jazillionth will not start automatically when the test suite page has loaded.
+If you want the tests to start at another time (for example after pressing a button on the test suite page or after waiting for some AJAX request to finish first), you can set this to `false` and explicitly call `StartTests()` on the Jazillionth object when you are ready to start the tests.
+* option `OnBeforePageTests`<br>
+  A user-defined event handler to run before the test sets for each page under test have started.
+By that time the page is fully loaded and ready, and Jazillionth has already accessed the page under test's details.
+If you want to access additional content and functionality from the current page under test and perform some extra set-up before running your tests, you can do so in this event handler.<br>
+  It's signature should be `OnBeforePageTests(jazil, testPage)`.  `jazil` is the fully set-up Jazillionth object doing the tests, and `testPage` is the TestPage object returned by the original call to `AddPageToTest`.
+You can return `true` to stop all tests in their tracks at this point; returning in any other way will make the tests continue.
+* option `OnAfterPageTests`<br>
+  A user-defined event handler to run after each page under test is tested.
+It's signature should be `OnAfterPageTests(jazil, testPage, testedOK)`.  `jazil` is the fully set-up Jazillionth object doing the tests, `testPage` is the TestPage object returned by the original call to `AddPageToTest`, and `testedOK` is a boolean indicating if all tests ran OK for this page.
+* option `OnBeforeSetTests`<br>
+  A user-defined event handler to run before the tests for each test set on a page under test have started.
+If you want to access additional content and functionality from the current page under test and perform some extra set-up before running your tests, you can do so in this event handler.<br>
+  It's signature should be `OnBeforeSetTests(jazil, testPage, testSet)`.  `jazil` is the fully set-up Jazillionth object doing the tests, `testPage` is the TestPage object returned by the original call to `AddPageToTest`, and `testSet` is the TestSet object returned by the original call to `AddTestSet`.
+You can return `true` to stop all tests in their tracks at this point; returning in any other way will make the tests continue.
+* option `OnAfterPageTests`<br>
+  A user-defined function to run after each test set on a page under test is tested.
+It's signature should be `OnAfterSetTests(jazil, testPage, testSet, testedOK)`.  `jazil` is the fully set-up Jazillionth object doing the tests, `testPage` is the TestPage object returned by the original call to `AddPageToTest`, `testSet` is the TestSet object returned by the original call to `AddTestSet`, and `testedOK` is a boolean indicating if all tests ran OK for this test set.

+If you let Jazillionth pause it's testing, then you can continue the tests at a later time by calling `ContinueTests` on the Jazillionth object.
+For a more finely controlled code execution flow you can pass an optional boolean argument to indicate you want a delayed continuation.
+With delayed continuation the tests will only resume running after your current script is done.
+(This is arranged via a setTimeout with a delay of zero.)